Eshku/Indirect/README.md

 }
 ```

-In the example above, `ApplyVelocity` first retrieves the component Type IDs it needs using `componentManager.getTypeIDs()`.
+In example above, `ApplyVelocity` first retrieves component Type IDs it needs using `componentManager.getTypeIDs()`.
 It then uses these IDs to define a **reactive query** that will only yield entities whose `Velocity` component has changed.

-The `update` method iterates through chunks, and for each entity, it performs `hasChanged()` check before proceeding.
-If the check passes, it performs calculation and marks the `Position` component as "dirty," allowing other systems to react to the change.
+`update` method iterates through chunks, and for each entity, it performs `hasChanged()` check before proceeding.
+If the check passes, it performs calculation and marks `Position` component as "dirty," allowing other systems to react to  this change.

 ### Working with Enums and Bitmasks

-The engine provides native support for defining and working with enumerations and bitmasks directly within component schemas.
+Engine provides native support for defining and working with enumerations and bitmasks directly within component schemas.

 When a schema with an `enum` or `bitmask` is compiled, the `ComponentManager` makes the `of` object available as a lookup table via `componentManager.getConstantsFor('ComponentName')`.
 This allows for readable code without sacrificing performance.